Peter Sellars: Career

-Sellars was Artistic Director of the 1990 and 1993 Los Angeles Festivals, presenting works of talented artists such as the late Iranian director Reza Abdoh, and playwright Frank Ambriz.

-Sellars produced the three operas by Mozart with libretti by da Ponte, Così fan tutte (set in a diner on Cape Cod), The Marriage of Figaro (set in a luxury apartment in New York City's Trump Tower), and Don Giovanni (set in New York City's Spanish Harlem, cast and costumed as a blaxploitation movie), in collaboration with Emmanuel Music and its Artistic Director, Craig Smith.
-The productions were met with great critical acclaim, recorded in Austria by ORF in 1989, subsequently televised by PBS, and later revived at MC93 Bobigny (Paris) and the Gran Teatre del Liceu (Barcelona).
+Sellars was artistic director of the 1990 and 1993 Los Angeles Festivals.
+Sellars produced the three operas by Mozart with libretti by da Ponte, Così fan tutte (set in a diner on Cape Cod), The Marriage of Figaro (set in a luxury apartment in New York City's Trump Tower), and Don Giovanni (set in New York City's Spanish Harlem, cast and costumed as a blaxploitation movie), in collaboration with Emmanuel Music and its artistic director, Craig Smith.
+The productions were recorded in Austria by ORF in 1989, subsequently televised by PBS, and later revived at the MC93 Bobigny in Paris and the Gran Teatre del Liceu in Barcelona.

 Sellars directed one feature film, The Cabinet of Dr. Ramirez, a silent color film starring Joan Cusack, Peter Gallagher, Ron Vawter, and Mikhail Baryshnikov.
-He co-wrote and was featured in Jean-Luc Godard's film of the Shakespeare play King Lear.
+He apprenticed with Jean-Luc Godard and co-wrote Godard's 1987 film of the Shakespeare play King Lear, in which he also appeared as William Shakespeare Junior the Fifth.

 The Salzburg and Glyndebourne Festivals invited Sellars to produce operas, including Olivier Messiaen's Saint François d'Assise, Paul Hindemith's Mathis der Maler, György Ligeti's Le Grand Macabre, John Adams's and Alice Goodman's Nixon in China and The Death of Klinghoffer, and Kaija Saariaho's L'amour de loin.

 Sellars also staged Handel's opera Giulio Cesare and oratorio Theodora, and Stravinsky's A Soldier's Tale, with the Los Angeles Philharmonic conducted by Esa-Pekka Salonen, in addition to I Was Looking at the Ceiling and Then I Saw the Sky and The Peony Pavilion.

-He directed an important production of The Persians at the Edinburgh Festival in 1993, which presented the play as a response to the Gulf War of 1990–91.
+He directed a production of The Persians at the Edinburgh Festival in 1993, which presented the play as a response to the Gulf War of 1990–91.

-In 1998, Sellars was awarded the Erasmus Prize for his work combining European and American cultural traditions in opera and theatre.
-In 2001 he was awarded the Harvard Arts Medal.
-In 2005 Sellars was awarded The Dorothy and Lillian Gish Prize, given annually to "a man or woman who has made an outstanding contribution to the beauty of the world and to mankind's enjoyment and understanding of life."

-Sellars has acted in very small roles in TV series, including Miami Vice and The Equalizer.

-Recent years
+In the 1980s, Sellars appeared as an actor in two television series, Miami Vice (1985) as Dr. O’Hara, and The Equalizer in the 1988 episode "Last Call" as Woody, a hacker who helps Robert McCall gather intelligence.